+for

-Developed by: Date:
+Developed by:

+Date:

-This plan is to be created by teachers, Parenting Clinic therapists, and parents in collaboration with each other.
-It is hoped that this plan will be added to over the year and then used to develop a transition plan for next year's teachers.
+This plan is to be created by teachers, therapists or counsellors working directly with a student or parents, and parents in collaboration with each other.
+This plan should be expanded over the year and then used to develop a transition plan for next year's teachers.
 Please be as specific as possible with examples.